lucasromerodb/lucasromerodb/README.md

-# Hi there, I'm Luke 👋
+# Hi there, I'm Luke 😃

+> [!NOTE]
-Engineering Director at [@aerolab](https://github.com/aerolab), ex Industrial Designer, CG Artist and Game Dev enthusiast
+> Engineering Director at [@aerolab](https://github.com/aerolab), ex Industrial Designer, CG Artist and Game Dev enthusiast

+I’ve been working at Aerolab since 2019 , starting as a developer, so I know the company inside out.
+My role now since a few years ago is to supervise the development process and ensure the quality of our deliverables.
+I also help teams to define architecture, techologies, product definitions and methodologies.
+Ex Industrial Designer, CG Artist and Game Dev enthusiast.

 ## My career path